Public relations: Messaging

 Messaging is the process of creating a consistent story around: a product, person, company, or service.
-Messaging aims to avoid having readers receive contradictory or confusing information that will instill doubt in their purchasing choices, or other decisions that affect the company.
+Messaging aims to prevent readers from receiving contradictory or confusing information that could instill doubt in their purchasing choices, or other decisions that affect the company.
 Brands aim to have the same problem statement, industry viewpoint, or brand perception shared across sources and media.

 Social media marketing

 Digital marketing is the use of Internet tools and technologies such as search engines, Web 2.0 social bookmarking, new media relations, blogging, and social media marketing.
-Interactive PR allows companies and organizations to disseminate information without relying solely on mainstream publications and communicate directly with the public, customers and prospects.
+Interactive PR allows companies and organizations to disseminate information without relying solely on mainstream publications and to communicate directly with the public, customers and prospects.

 PR practitioners have always relied on the media such as TV, radio, and magazines, to promote their ideas and messages tailored specifically to a target audience.
 Social media marketing is not only a new way to achieve that goal, but also a continuation of a strategy that existed for decades.
 Lister et al. said that "Digital media can be seen as a continuation and extension of a principal or technique that was already in place".

 Social media platforms enable users to connect with audiences to build brands, increase sales, and drive website traffic.
 This involves publishing content on social media profiles, engaging with followers, analyzing results, and running social media advertisements.
 The goal is to produce content that users will share with their social network to help a company increase brand exposure and broaden customer reach.
-Some of the major social media platforms are currently Facebook, Instagram, Twitter, LinkedIn, Pinterest, YouTube, and Snapchat.
+Some of the major social media platforms currently include Facebook, Instagram, Twitter, LinkedIn, Pinterest, YouTube, and Snapchat.

-As digital technology has evolved, the methods to measure effective online public relations effectiveness have improved.
-The Public Relations Society of America, which has been developing PR strategies since 1947, identified 5 steps to measure online public relations effectiveness.
+As digital technology has evolved, the methods for measuring the effectiveness of online public relations have improved.
+The Public Relations Society of America, which has been developing PR strategies since 1947, has identified five steps for measuring online public relations effectiveness.